concourse/oci-build-task/README.md

 ## example

-This repo contains an `example.yml`, which builds the image for the builder
+This repo contains an `example.yml`, which builds the image for the task
 itself:

 ```sh